 The one downside was the cost.
-We were lucky enough to go out of school holiday season, but try to book when the schools are off and you will see some quite eye-watering prices.
-Although some like to deny it, we all know holiday companies like to charge us far more, just because they can.
+We were lucky enough to go out of school holiday season and it was a last-minute decision.
+We then looked at booking some time there when the schools are off and saw some quite eye-watering prices.
+Although they like to deny it, we all know holiday companies like to charge us far more, just because they can.

 So we went on the search for a cheap Center Parcs holiday.